 I'll cover my three favorite decades, the 50's, 60's and 70's when the golden age of vinyl records was at its peak.
 So close your eyes and come with me on a trip down memory lane.

 To a place where you can be part of my vinyl record world, comment on what I have to say, and tell me about your favorite vinyl records, albums, and memories.

 I'll be updating and growing this site with more and more vinyl record Classic Oldies and personal favorites here.

 Thanks for an excellent musical experience.
 I found your website by accident and just kept enjoying one classic after another.
 Great job!
-Like yourself, I am still enjoying my vinyl collection.
+Like yourself, I'm still enjoying my vinyl collection.
 We share many of the same favorite artists.
-Regards,

 Congratulations on an outstanding site.
-I am from the old school.
+I am from old school.
 I was 13 when Rock & Roll erupted in 1955.
 I would literally run home from school to watch Bandstand every day.
 I lived outside Philly and grew up with all the Philadelphia music scene and its performers.
 Keep up the good work and I thank you for your time and effort in keeping the old vinyl music alive for us and future generations.